 The Board meets regularly with both Representative Groups.
 These meetings are held in private.

-Details outlining how much Assembly Members and office holders currently get paid are noted in the below table:
+Details outlining how much Members of the Senedd and office holders currently get paid are noted in the below table:

 |Office holder salaries||2018-19 Base Salary||2018-19 Additional Salary||2018-19 total salary|

 |Leader of a Political Group not in Government||£66,847||£13,578 + £1,044 per member up to £37,601||Range from